ContentMine/CMServices/README.md

 **Fields** \
 `userWorkspace` A relative directory name in which all this user's files are stored `corpusName` The name of the corpus.
+`x0` The x coordinate of the top-left corner of the table \
+`y0` The y coordinate of the top-left corner of the table \
+`width` The width of the table in mm \
+`height` The height of the table in mm \
+`pageNumber` The number of the page containing the table (numbering is relative to the PDF document, so page numbers start at 1).

+The coordinate system defaults to `ydown`, with y coordinates increasing down the page, and the units to `mm`.

 Example usage: